strv20/website/content/teaching/_index.md

 sidebar:
   title: Teaching
   description: |
-    I have a strong interest in teaching, having qualified for Associate Fellowship of the Higher Education Academy in 2017.
-There are huge potential benefits from research based teaching, both in giving students exposure to the latest ideas and practices and for researchers.
-I have supervised several Honours and Masters projects for different programmes, including the Masters in Physics and BSc in Neuroscience.
-Additionally, I am course tutor for the Edinburgh Imaging Academy's (Clinical) Applications in Disease modules.
+    I have a strong interest in teaching and mentoring.I like to teach students from the undergraduate level up to Masters, as I feel the future of science is based on the knowledge transfer to future generations.
+I have supervised several exchange, Bachelors and Master projects.
+Additionally, I have taught on First year laboratories and Master laboratory courses.

   author: ""
   text_link_label: ""
   text_link_url: ""